TETYYS/messageheighttwitch-go/README.md

 # messageheighttwitch-go
-Same as messageheighttwitch, but in Go
+Same as messageheighttwitch, but in Go.
+Ported from https://github.com/TETYYS/MessageHeightTwitch